 One afternoon in May, Betty received a call from the matron at the district hospital informing her about the medical camp, and she purposed to attend.
 She came to the district hospital for screening and assessment and was identified as a good candidate for the surgery.

 Betty says she is feeling better and is now comfortable to sit with others.
-She is extremely grateful and wishes God’s blessings upon M-PESA Foundation, Beyond Zero, UNFPA and Flying Doctor’s Society of Africa.
+She is extremely grateful and wishes God’s blessings upon M-PESA Foundation, Beyond Zero, UNFPA, Royal Media Services and Flying Doctors’ Society of Africa.
 She urges women to get help and not feel embarrassed to speak out about fistula because it does not choose its victim.